Exploring Utah: Where To Find Outdoor Adventure in Heber & Midway, Utah

 Snake Creek Grill is a fine dining restaurant with an intimate, at-home feel.
 Owned and operated by Executive Chef Dean Hottle, Snake Creek Grill imparts a down to earth and casual feel.
 They serve delicious salads, entrees and desserts.
 Named after a creek that runs nearby, Snake Creek Grill is located in the former Heber Creeper Railway Village now known as Heber Old Town.
 The turn-of-the-century styled building feels like a friend’s living room.
 You can learn more about the Snake Creek Grill here.

 Midway, Utah and Heber, Utah have plenty to offer, no matter your age.
 From golf courses, to swimming, to upscale dining, you will not be bored if you make Heber a stop on your road trip.
+Subscribe to our YouTube channel for more adventures.

 Where do you need to boost your signal?